 The documentary visualises life in Spruit, from women cleaning their children in a tub, cooking, or collecting water.
 Spruit is located next to a waste dump.
 On screen, we see makeshift homes, wood fires and nearby waste.
 The camera is not shy to show us the conditions migrant women are subjected to live in and the various ways they find livelihood.
 Also prominent in the documentary are the lives of the young children, shown in their mothers arms, smiling, swaying or moving about.
 These are not just subjects of the documentary.
 They are people, who strife and overcome -- who are affected by government inaction, poverty and hunger.

-Mwareni and Pavari take the audience through aspects of their lives, showing us how they prepare food, some of which they sell.
-Mwareni shows us how she prepares vegetables and Pavari sells doughnuts.
+Mwareni and Pavoro take the audience through aspects of their lives, showing us how they prepare food, some of which they sell.
+Mwareni shows us how she prepares vegetables and Pavoro sells doughnuts.
 They also share their views on social issues and living, especially that everyone should have access to basic needs.
 They also believe people should have access to choices to improve their lives

 From Eldorado to Khayelitsha